Code-Institute-Submissions/hydramod-pick-n-match-project-2/README.md

 # Pick N Match

 Welcome to "Pick N Match"!
 This memory matching game is designed to test and improve your ability to remember and recall information.
 In this game, you'll be presented with a set of cards that contain different animal pictures.
 Your goal is to find pairs of matching animal cards by flipping them over two at a time.

-Each player starts with 6 lives.
-If you make a match, you gain a life, but if no match is made, you lose a life.
-The game ends when all matches have been found, or when you run out of lives.
-If you find all the matching pairs before losing all 6 lives, you win the game.
+"Pick N Match" offers three difficulty levels - easy, medium and hard - each with a different number of lives.
+In the easy level, you have 6 lives; in the medium level, you have 6 lives; and in the hard level, you have 3 lives.
+If you make a match, you gain an additional life, but if no match is made, you lose a life.
+The game ends when all matches have been found or when you run out of lives.
+If you find all the matching pairs before losing all your lives, you win the game.
 Otherwise, you lose.

-"Pick N Match" also features an "excellent" soundtrack to enhance your gaming experience.
-"Pick N Match" is a great way to challenge your memory skills, have fun, and enjoy some "great" tunes (just one tune) at the same time.
+To further enhance your gaming experience, "Pick N Match" features an excellent soundtrack.
+With just one tune, this great feature is sure to add to your enjoyment.
+So challenge your memory skills, have fun, and enjoy the game!
 Let's see how good your memory really is!

 ![Pick N' Match Webpage](/docs/images/intro.png)